-Downtown London and throughout old cobbled Europe, these clay bricks were hand-crafted and fired under extreme temperatures to achieve their hardened nature.
+Downtown London and throughout old cobbled Europe, these clay bricks were hand-crafted and fired under extreme temperatures to achieve their sturdy nature.
 Soon as the clay hardened they were sent to the local ports for their Trans-Atlantic voyage.
-Used in the ‘hold’ of ships for ballast, the bricks quickly became known as ‘ballast bricks’.
+Used in the cargo ‘hold’ of ships for ballast (stability), the bricks quickly became known as ‘ballast bricks’.